souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

         - 2) EB - empirical bayes method to estimate standardized effect sizes for SNPs considering covariance matrix from all populations and assuming normal prior.
             - SNP coefficient estimation - based on the combination of multiple GWAS summary statistics mean and variance and assuming a normal distribution.
         - 3) SL - Superlearning: tested with CNN and regression methods to estimate PRS.
 Benchmarked with 23andme datasets, and LDPred2 method.
-    - Benchmarks PRS prediction among 10 methods -
+    - Benchmarks PRS prediction among different methods - CT, LDPred2, PolyPred-S+, XPASS, PRS-CSx, CT-SLEB, and their weighted combinations.

 ## QTL - TWAS